 “Be that as it may, I could use the spell if I wanted to.”

-A reserved smile seeped through his handsome features, his eyes flashing intently.
+A rare smile seeped through his features.
 “And there’s nothing I can do to change your mind?”

-“Are you certain of that?
-Are you truly aware of what I’m capable of?”
-He smirked, taking one more step towards her.
-They stood face to face, brow to brow, and in her peripheral Rose could see his hand was inching toward the wand in his back pocket.
-In every practice duel they had Albus threw an unexpected first hex, but if she kept eye contact, she could catch him.
+“But are you certain of that?”
+He queried, stepping toward her until they were face to face, brow to brow.
+“I mean, are you truly aware of what I’m capable of?”
+His eyes flashed intently.
+He was mocking her, she knew it, for in her peripheral Rose could see his hand was inching toward the wand in his back pocket.
+In every practice duel they had Albus threw an unexpected first hex, dirty trick, but if she kept eye contact, she could catch him.

 “I’m not…I’m not scared of you.”